-Gates Cambridge uses a two-stage selection process to ensure Scholars meet all of our criteria to the highest degree.
+Gates Cambridge uses a two-stage selection process to ensure our Scholars meet all of our criteria to the highest level.

-All candidates nominated by academic departments have a short interview to assess how they meet all four Gates Cambridge criteria.
+All candidates nominated by academic departments are invited to a short interview to assess how they meet all four Gates Cambridge criteria.
 Scholars are then selected after interview.

 If you are called to interview

-Interview candidates will be sent full details of the format and arrangements.
-If you are shortlisted for interview you will have already gone through an incredibly competitive process.
+You will be sent full details about the format and arrangements on the timing set out on our Timeline page.
+If you are invited for interview you will have gone through an incredibly competitive process.

 You will be invited for a 20-25 minute interview and, depending on where you are, you can interview either in person or virtually.
 Where you are able to attend the interview in person we encourage this.

 Each panel consists of appropriate and experienced academics and practioners and may also include Gates Cambridge alumni and a representative of the Gates Cambridge Trust.

 The Chair will introduce the panel, set out the format of the interview, and provide any other essential information to allow for a productive conversation.

 What you know about the Gates Cambridge Scholarships